-A program unlike any other on campus, the Learning Lab is a paid internship opportunity for undergraduates to pursue individual, long-term research projects, using rare and unique archival materials from our collections.
+A program unlike any other on campus, the Learning Lab Internship is a paid opportunity for undergraduates to pursue individual, long-term research projects, using rare and unique archival materials from our collections.
 Through hands-on training in archival management and research methods, interns get to know their chosen collection inside and out as they develop a creative research project showcasing their findings and promoting access to their materials.

-A supportive peer environment and close mentoring make the Learning Lab an invaluable personal and professional development experience.
+A supportive peer environment and close mentoring make the Learning Lab Internship an invaluable personal and professional development experience.

 Undergrads take their research to the next level in the Learning Lab.

-The King Library Press offers apprenticeship opportunities to students and community members interested in fine printing and book arts.
+The King Library Press offers apprenticeship opportunities to students and community members interested in fine printing and the book arts.
 Open to all majors at the undergraduate and graduate level as well as faculty, staff, and community members regardless of prior experience, apprentices gain hands-on experience with many aspects of the book arts, including type distribution, printing, book binding, and decorative paper design depending on their personal interests and the needs of the press.

 Apprenticeships can last for as little as a semester or as long as several years, and we have extensive experience arranging for course credit both within and outside the university.
 To get involved, email KLP director Paul Holbrook at email@example.com or come visit the press on a Tuesday or Thursday morning.